dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/visual-studio-publish-profiles.md

 By [Sayed Ibrahim Hashimi](https://github.com/sayedihashimi) and [Rick Anderson](https://twitter.com/RickAndMSFT)

-This document focuses on using Visual Studio 2019 or later to create and use [publish profiles](/visualstudio/deployment/publish-overview).
+This document focuses on using Visual Studio 2022 or later to create and use [publish profiles](/visualstudio/deployment/publish-overview).
 The publish profiles created with Visual Studio can be used with MSBuild and Visual Studio.
 For instructions on publishing to Azure, see <xref:tutorials/publish-to-azure-webapp-using-vs>.

+See [Overview of Visual Studio Publish](/visualstudio/deployment/publish-overview), which contains the most current information on publishing with Visual Studio.

 The `dotnet new mvc` command produces a project file containing the following root-level [\<Project> element](/visualstudio/msbuild/project-element-msbuild):